velvia/compressed-vec/vector_format.md

 ### Sections

 Following the header are one or more sections of fixed 256 elements each.
 If the last section does not have 256 elements, nulls are added until the section has 256 elements.
+Sections cannot carry over state to adjacent sections; each section must contain enough state to completely decode itself.
+This is needed for fast iteration and skipping over sections in filtering and data processing.

 The first byte of a section contains the section code.
 See the `SectionType` enum in `src/section.rs` for the up to date list of codes, but it is included here for convenience: